Daniel J. Frey

 Why couldn't they see they were wrong in the first place?

-There are big questions of right and wrong, but also there are everyday interactions, conflicts, issues that need answers.
+There are big questions of right and wrong, but there are also everyday interactions, conflicts, and issues that require answers.

 How do you know you're in the right?